-God makes a good world and commissions humans to rule it, and then they give in to evil and ruin everything.
+God creates a good world and commissions humans to rule it, but they choose rebellion again and again.

 Garden of Eden

 God places Adam and Eve in the garden of Eden, depicted as the perfect unity of heaven and earth.
 God blesses them and appoints them to rule the earth as his representatives.

 Instead of trusting God for wisdom to rule, humans listen to the voice of a serpent and take good and bad into their own hands.
 Sin and its consequences are introduced into the world, yet God promises a wounded redeemer will come.

 Humanity and spiritual evil proliferate across the earth, spreading abundant violence.
 God floods the earth, yet he saves Noah and his family.
 God reinstates his covenant with Noah.
 Yet Noah also ends up naked and ashamed in a garden.

 Instead of filling the earth as God commissioned, humanity comes together to exalt themselves in Babylon.
 In response, God confuses their language and scatters them across the earth.